Skip to Content

 Multiple Repos

 Tandemu works across repos.
-Your ~/.claude/tandemu.json config is global, and the active task tracks which repos you’re working in.
+Your ~/.claude/tandemu.json config is global, and the task file tracks which repos you’re working in.

-3. Run /finish from either — it measures work across all tracked repos
+3. Run /finish from the worktree — it measures work across all tracked repos

 End of Day